TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cosmosdb/problemscopingques-cosmosdb-oss-sql-connectivity.md

             "id": "vm_count",
             "order": 9,
             "controlType": "textbox",
-            "displayLabel": "Number of VMs the exception was seen during this time.", "required": false
+            "displayLabel": "Number of VMs that the exception was seen during this time.", "required": false
         },
         {